 - A voice-search FAQ section is a must-have on your site.

-- Write content that sounds natural and has conversational, easy language.
+- Write content that sounds natural and has a conversational, easy language.

-- Aim for the featured snippets position on Google organic search.
+- Aim for the position of the featured snippet on Google organic search.

 - Include long-tail keywords in longer articles.

 - Author content that can be understood even by a 15-year old.